-- 157. WHEREFORE, Plaintiffs, on behalf of themselves and the proposed Class, respectfully ask the Court for a judgment that: - a.
-Certifies the case as a class action pursuant to Fed.
+- 171. WHEREFORE, Plaintiffs, on behalf of themselves and the proposed Bout and Identity Classes, respectfully ask the Court for a judgment that: - a.
+Certifies the Bout Class as a class action pursuant to Fed.
 R. Civ.
-P. 23(a), 23(b)(2) and (b)(3), and appoints Plaintiffs and their attorneys as class representative and class counsel, respectively; - b.
-Awards Plaintiffs and the Class treble the amount of damages actually sustained by reason of the antitrust violations alleged herein, plus the reasonable costs of this action including attorneys' fees; - d.
-Orders such equitable relief as is necessary to correct for the anticompetitive market effects caused by the unlawful conduct of Defendants; - e.
-Enters judgment against each Defendant, holding each Defendant jointly and severally liable for the antitrust violations alleged; and - f.
-Directs such further relief as it may deem just and proper.
+P. 23(a), 23(b)(2) and (b)(3), and appoints the Bout Class Plaintiffs and their attorneys as class representatives and class counsel, respectively; - b.
+Certifies the Identity Class as a class action pursuant to Fed.
+R. Civ.
+P. 23(a), 23(b)(2) and (b)(3), and appoints the Identity Class Plaintiffs and their attorneys as class representatives and class counsel, respectively; - c.
+Awards Plaintiffs and each of the Classes treble the amount of damages actually sustained by reason of the antitrust violations alleged herein, plus the reasonable costs of this action including attorneys' fees; - d.
+Orders such equitable relief as is necessary to correct for the anticompetitive market effects caused by the unlawful conduct of Defendant; - e.
+Grants each member of both Classes three-fold the damages determined to have been sustained by each of them; - f.
+Awards Plaintiffs and both of the Classes their costs of suit, including reasonable attorneys' fees as provided by law;